avaframe/AvaFrame/docs/moduleCom5SnowSlide.rst

-However, also several other parameters, for example the particle initialization method, friction model and parameters, are changed compared to the default configuration of :py:mod:`com1DFA` and listed in the ``com5GlideSnow/com5GlideSnowCfg.ini`` in the com1DFA_override section.
+However, also several other parameters, for example the particle initialization method, friction model and parameters, are changed compared to the default configuration of :py:mod:`com1DFA` and listed in the ``com5SnowSlide/com5SnowSlideCfg.ini`` in the com1DFA_override section.

+Please note that the provided default setup for snow slide calculation is defined with the following
+premises:

+  * slope gradient in the release area from approx. 28° to approx. 50°.

+  * a return level for hazard mapping of 150-yr of snow depth as the initial value.

+  * movement as an intact unit without turbulence

+  * height difference from approx. 30 m to max.
+60-80 m

+  * valid for altitude levels > 500 m and < 1,500 m sea level

 Initialization of bonds
 -------------------------

-If the elastic cohesion (``glideSnow`` set to 1) is activated, the bonds between particles are initialized.
+If the elastic cohesion (``snowSlide`` set to 1) is activated, the bonds between particles are initialized.
 The construction of the bonds is done by building a triangular mesh on the particles (used as a point cloud) and the Delaunay `triangulation function <https://matplotlib.org/stable/api/tri_api.html#matplotlib-tri>`_ from matplotlib.